-PCC/PCMF 504 (Main: Fall, Spring; Bucks: Fall; Montgomery: Summer)
+PCMF 504 (Main: Fall, Spring; Bucks: Fall; Montgomery: Summer)

-HUMAN BEHAVIOR: A DEVELOPMENTAL PERSPECTIVE 3 credits/Core Competency, Core Concentration
+HUMAN BEHAVIOR: A DEVELOPMENTAL PERSPECTIVE

 This course addresses principles of human development and family processes that form the context for the study of human behavior.
 Special emphasis will be given to grand theories that have made important contributions, both historically and currently, to the study of human development, as well as recent discoveries in developmental science.
 Issues of separation, individuation, and integration in life patterns will be studied within the context of these major theories.